joshuaspear/offline_rl_ope/README.md

 #### 6.0.0
 * Updated PropensityModels structure for sklearn and added a helper class for compatability with torch
 * Full runtime typechecking with jaxtyping
+* Fixed bug with IS methods where the average was being taken twice

 #### 5.0.1
 * Fixed bug where GreedyDeterministic couldn't handle multi-dimensional action spaces